 I love to shoot in manual mode because it gives me total control.
 But I realized after shooting the 2nd Annual Dog Wash that by the time I adjusted my settings I would lose the shot.
 So perhaps manual mode is best for situations where you can take your time.
 But for fast-moving events, like this one, I chose to shoot in Aperture priority and set my aperture to 2.8 almost all the time (to make sure I got as much light as possible and get a nice depth of field).
 I know I shouldn’t hand-hold anything slower than 1/60th of a second, so when I saw my shutter fall below that, I just boosted my ISO.

 Here’s where the lesson comes in.
 At one point I wanted to get a shot; so I was changing the ISO on my camera and by the time I looked up, the shot was gone.
 What I should’ve done was just to set the ISO to “auto”.
-In retrospect, I could’ve even shot in shutter priority to make sure I never fell below 1/6oth.
+In retrospect, I could’ve even shot in shutter priority to make sure I never fell below 1/60th.
 Lesson learned; and it’s a simple one too.

 I found that the 50mm on a full frame body produced vignetting as seen in the picture above.
 I removed it using Photoshop’s lens correction, but then decided I kind of liked it; which is weird ’cause I hate it when people add vignetting to their images.
-But in this case, it’s natural caused my the wide-angle lens on a full frame body.
+But in this case, it’s natural caused by the lens on a full frame body.